albar965/littlenavmap-manual/src/en/NAVDATA.rst

 .. important::

-  It is recommended to keep all scenery libraries in sync.
-This means that your simulator, *Little Navmap*, aircraft and tools should use the same AIRAC cycle.
+  **It is recommended to keep all scenery libraries in sync.** This means that your simulator, *Little Navmap*, aircraft, tools and websites should use the same AIRAC cycle.
 Having navdata synchronized helps to avoid issues when loading flight plans.

+  The problem when exchanging flight plans across applications is that waypoints, airways and procedures like SIDs, STARs, and approaches change over time.

+  A SID WENAS7 becomes WENAS8, waypoints/intersections are removed, the airway structure changes or runways are renamed, for example.

+  The AIRAC cycles that contain the Navdata are updated every 28 days.
+If some applications are updated and others are not, this may result in inconsistencies between *Little Navmap*, flight planning websites, or other programs.

 .. warning::